EggnogII/basic-todo-flask-api/README.md

 Order of Operations are as follows:

 1) Create RDS Postgres Infrastructure from `/terraform/rds-for-adobe`
-2) Publish the Docker Image to ECR using GitHub Actions
+2) Publish the Docker Image to ECR using GitHub Actions (automated trigger on development branch)
 3) Create the ECS Infrastructure after getting publishing the latest infrastructure.

 ### Limitations